Sacred language: Islam

 Salah, including Quran recitation must be conducted in Classical Arabic (Qur'anic Arabic), which is the original language of the Qur'an.
 Muslims believe the Qur'an as divine revelation, and as such it is believed to be the direct word of God.
 Thus Muslims hold that the Qur'an is only truly the Qur'an if it is precisely as it was revealed—i.e., in Classical Arabic.
 Translations of the Qur'an into other languages are therefore not treated as the Qur'an itself; rather, they are seen as interpretive texts, which attempt to communicate a translation of the Qur'an's message.

-According to a number of sources, it is a requirement for sermons (khutbah) to be delivered completely in classical Arabic, while other sources state that there is no objection if the sermon is conducted in the language understood by most attendees.
+A number of sources require khutbah, the formal Friday sermon, to be delivered completely in classical Arabic.
+Other sources state that there is no objection if the sermon is conducted in the language understood by most attendees.

 Judaism

 Hebrew

-The core of the Hebrew Bible is written in Biblical Hebrew, referred to by some Jews as Lashon Hakodesh (לשון הקודש, "Language of Holiness").
-Hebrew (and in the case of a few texts such as the Kaddish, Aramaic) remains the traditional language of Jewish religious services.
-Rabbinic Hebrew and Aramaic are used extensively by the Orthodox for writing religious texts.
+The core of the Hebrew Bible is written in Biblical Hebrew, referred to by some Jews as Lashon Hakodesh (לשון הקודש, "Holy Tongue"), as are most prayers in the Siddur.
+Sifrei Torah, mezuzot, and tefillin are written (and heard, in the case the Sefer Torah) in Hebrew using the Assyrian script.
+Likewise, during Purim, the Book of Esther may be read and heard in Hebrew.

+Aramaic

+Much of the Gemara is written in Aramaic.
+Aramaic also remains the language of important liturgical and religious texts, including the Kaddish and several classical translations of the Torah and the Hebrew Bibile.
+According to halakhic sources, during Purim, the Book of Esther may be read from a translation in another language and heard in that language, including Aramaic.

+Greek

+According to halakhic sources, Greek is the only language other than Hebrew in which a Sifrei Torah, mezuzot, and tefillin may be written (and heard, in the case the Sefer Torah).
+The Book of Esther may likewise be read and heard in Greek.

+Some halakhic authorities, however, distinguish between the Ancient Greek referred to in rabbinic sources and later forms of the language, including Medieval Greek and Modern Greek; leading to discussion regarding the practical applicability of these rulings.